NetworkwithJosh/IT-Project/PDQ/PDQ-Deploy-Automatiom.md

 ## Setting up PDQ Deploy on Server 2022 (My Lab Environment)

 - My Windows Server 2022 has a static IP.
+  In order to download PDQ, I had to change it to a dynamic IP address.